 With the clock ticking, it can be very easy to find yourself stuck in the future.
 When you have marriage and possibly babies/family on the brain, it can result in you trying to fit a person into a mold rather than finding a person who you can create that vision with.

 Be present in your dating life.
 By focusing on a future that isn’t a reality, you surrender precious time from your present.
 Balance is important.
 Sure you should have dreams and think about your wants, but don’t live there.

 Relationships and the process of dating can be difficult to navigate.
 Rather than letting the clock ticking make you panic, embrace the fact that you have more knowledge and experience now.
-If your clock is making you anxious, contact us for a consultation to talk through it.
+If your clock is making you anxious, contact us for a consultation to talk through it in relationship counseling.